jue0nkim/jue0nkim.github.io/_pages/about.md

 ### 💡 ABOUT ME
 Hello, I am Jueon Kim ([dʒuːən kɪm], 김주언).
 I am an undergraduate student in **Biotechnology, Computer Science, and Bioinformatics** at [Sungkyunkwan University(SKKU)](https://www.skku.edu/eng).
-Additionally, I am currently pursuing a master's degree through the combined BS-MS program.
-My research is focused on Glioblastoma.
+Additionally, I am currently pursuing a master's degree in [Computational biomedicine lab](https://hoonbiolab.github.io) through the combined BS-MS program, where I am advised by [Hoon Kim](https://hoonbiolab.github.io/people/prof.kim/).
+My research is focused on elucidating **the relationship between Glioblastoma and ecDNA**.

-I seek to
+I ultimately aspire to create a **world where elderly people can live freely**, much like in the village of Hoheveldt in the Netherlands.
+Growing up in an area with a high percentage of seniors, I have a deep understanding of the challenges, isolation, and loneliness faced by older adults who lack financial resources and family support.
+This is why my ultimate goal is to **run a healthcare company focused on serving the silver generation**.

 <br>